directus/mcp/readme.md

 To get a static access token:

-1. Login to your Directus instnace
+1. Login to your Directus instance
 2. Go to the User Directory and choose your own user profile
 3. Scroll down to the Token field
 4. Generate token and copy it